diwic/thin_main_loop/README.md

 ## Status

-The library has functions for running a callback ASAP (as soon as the main loop gets a chance to run something), after a timeout, or at regular intervals.
-Sending a callback to another thread is also supported.
+The library has functions for running a callback:
+ * ASAP (as soon as the main loop gets a chance to run something),
+ * after a timeout,
+ * at regular intervals,
+ * ASAP, but in another thread,
+ * when an I/O object is ready of reading or writing.

 Maturity: None.
 It's a proof-of-concept, to spawn discussion and interest.